Scalable projected entangled-pair state representation of random quantum circuit states: Error scaling in large-scale representation

-We demonstrate a computational advantage of the PEPS approach in simulating RQC states for large $n$.
+We demonstrate a computational advantage of the PEPS approach in representing RQC states for large $n$.
 We evaluate its performance based on the error per two-qubit gate $\ve$ derived from $\Fapx$, as the computation of $\Fex$ is hard for large $n$ or large $\D$ (cf.~\Sec{sec:Fapx}).

-In \Fig{fig:8x8 fidelity}(a)--(c), we show the results for $n = 8 \times 8$ qubits, where the state-vector simulation is unavailable.
-For a given $\chi$, $\ve (\D)$ stays at $0$ until $\D$ reaches $\Dtr$, then it increases before crossing the fidelity saturation line $\ve= \D^{-1} \log 4$.
-When one chooses a larger $\chi$, the truncation depth $\Dtr$ increases and the overall slope after $\Dtr$ lowers.
-Note that the behavior of $\ve (\D \geq \Dtr)$ can be non-monotonous as shown in \Fig{fig:8x8 fidelity}(a),(b) for the $\CZ$ and $\fSimpp$ sequences, which reflects the step-like wiggles of $\mc{F} (\D)$ originating from the singular value degeneracy (cf.~\Sec{sec:Fex vs Fapx}).
-To rule out such wiggles in the scaling analysis, we plot the data for $\D \equiv 0 \, (\mr{mod} \, 4)$ as a function of $\chi$, in \Fig{fig:8x8 fidelity}(d)--(f).
-These plots show the following scaling behavior,
+In Figs.~\ref{fig:8x8 fidelity}(a)--\ref{fig:8x8 fidelity}(c), we show the results for $n = 8 \times 8$ qubits, where the state-vector simulation is unavailable.
+For a given $\chi$, $\ve (\D)$ stays at $0$ until $\D$ reaches $\Dtr$, then it increases before crossing the fidelity saturation line $\ve\approx\D^{-1} \log 4$.
+When one chooses a larger $\chi$, the truncation depth $\Dtr$ increases, and the overall slope after $\Dtr$ lowers.
+Note that the behavior of $\ve (\D \geq \Dtr)$ can be nonmonotonous as shown in Figs.~\ref{fig:8x8 fidelity}(a) and~\ref{fig:8x8 fidelity}(b) for the $\CZ$ and $\fSimpp$ sequences, which reflects the steplike wiggles of $\mc{F} (\D)$ originating from the singular value degeneracy (cf.~\Sec{sec:Fex vs Fapx}).
+To rule out such wiggles in the scaling analysis, we plot the data for $\D \equiv 0 \, (\mr{mod} \, 4)$ as a function of $\chi$, in Figs.~\ref{fig:8x8 fidelity}(d)--\ref{fig:8x8 fidelity}(f).
+These plots show the following scaling behavior:

 where $\alpha$ and $\beta$ depend on the choice of two-qubit gates.
 These are related to $\Dtr$ and $\elayer$ as